Winston Sharples

 Winston Singleton Sharples (March 1, 1909 – April 3, 1978) was an American composer known for his work with animated short subjects, especially those created by the animation department at Paramount Pictures.
 In his 35-year career, Sharples scored more than 700 cartoons for Paramount and Famous Studios, and composed music for two Frank Buck films, Wild Cargo (1934) and Fang and Claw (1935).

 Early years

-Sharples was born in Fall River, Massachusetts to William, a machinist, and Mary Sharples, and began singing in vaudeville shows at the Loew's Poli Theatre in Springfield, Massachusetts at the age of eight.
+Sharples was born in Fall River, Massachusetts to William, a machinist, and Mary Sharples.
+He began singing in vaudeville shows at the Loew's Poli Theatre in Springfield, Massachusetts, at the age of eight.
 He taught himself to play the piano, forming a band that played at Ivy League college dances throughout New England.
 He graduated from Classical High School in Springfield in 1925.

 Performer

-After high school, he formed the Burney Boys Orchestra, playing piano and orchestrating music for the group.
-The band played at locales around the country.
+After high school, Sharples formed the Burney Boys Orchestra, playing piano and orchestrating music for the group.
+The band played around the country.
 Sharples appeared on radio for two years, from 1930 to 1932, playing the piano on a 15-minute morning program at various stations in Connecticut.
 He relocated to New York City in 1932, where he played piano and occasionally bass with Vincent Lopez's orchestra.